6)GPM and Safety Margins etc

 You're safer and more effective if you take a disciplined approach to exertion efficiency and water efficiency.

 But don't stop there.
-Study more tradeoffs: maneuverability, stream reach, adaptivity, false sense of security, misdirection of training, water damage, water weight.
-See the whole board.
+Study more tradeoffs: maneuverability, stream reach, adaptivity, false sense of security, misdirection of training, water damage, water weight, etc. See the whole board.
 Think beyond room knockdown—it's often the easy part.

 Remember that the tradeoffs are real and the bandwagon should spark skepticism: